A Realistic Breakdown for Preppers, Homesteaders, and Off-Grid Users

 Use Case Breakdown: What You Can Expect

-Scenario | Recommended Setup | Expected Range |
+| Scenario | Recommended Setup | Expected Range |

-Neighborhood Comms | GMRS handhelds | 1–2 miles |
+| Neighborhood Comms | GMRS handhelds | 1–2 miles |

-Off-grid Homestead Coordination | GMRS mobiles + roof antennas | 5–10 miles |
+| Off-grid Homestead Coordination | GMRS mobiles + roof antennas | 5–10 miles |

-Search & Rescue in Mountains | HAM VHF + directional antennas | 5–20 miles (LOS) |
+| Search & Rescue in Mountains | HAM VHF + directional antennas | 5–20 miles (LOS) |

-Convoy/Overlanding Team | GMRS or HAM mobiles + roof antennas | 5–15 miles |
+| Convoy/Overlanding Team | GMRS or HAM mobiles + roof antennas | 5–15 miles |

-Grid-Down Emergency Comms | HAM + HF (base station) | 100–2,000 miles |
+| Grid-Down Emergency Comms | HAM + HF (base station) | 100–2,000 miles |

-Final Thoughts
+Final Thoughts on Radio Range

-So, how far can radios really talk?
+So, how far can radios really reach with clear communication?

 It depends on your terrain, antenna, frequency, and elevation.
 But with the right setup and expectations, you can build a comms plan that works exactly when and where you need it.
+The perfect radio can go right in your get-home bag, and make for a life-saving device.

 Don’t buy into the hype.
 Build for real-world results — and test your setup often.